tweag/pirouette/README.md

 and relies on the `-XQuasiQuotes` extension to be able to easily write properties in the target language.

-There is one analisys currently built into pirouette, which symbolic evaluates terms up to a certain bound while looking for counterexamples based on [incorrectness][incorrectness] or Hoare triples.
+There is one analysis currently built into pirouette, which symbolically evaluates terms up to a certain bound while looking for counterexamples based on [incorrectness][incorrectness] or Hoare triples.